 - Avoid water spray from the bloom.

-Rinse off with fresh water and contact a doctor or veterinarian.
+Rinse off with fresh water and contact a doctor or veterinarian..
+Report HCB related illnesses to the Wyoming Department of Health.
 The Wyoming Poison Control Center can be reached at 1-800-222-1222.

-Cyanobacterial blooms are most commonly caused by excessive amounts of nitrogen and phosphorus from fertilizers, animal waste from pets and livestock, wastewater from treatment plants and septic systems, detergents, stormwater runoff, cars, and power plants.
-In addition, shallow water with abundant sunlight, warm temperatures, still or slow moving water, can also cause cyanobacteria to grow rapidly.
+Cyanobacterial blooms most commonly occur in still or slow-moving surface waters with abundant sunlight, warm temperatures, and excess amounts of nitrogen and phosphorus.
 Wind may also concentrate cyanobacteria.
+Nitrogen and phosphorus can enter surface waters from fertilizers, animal waste from pets and livestock, wastewater from treatment plants and septic systems, detergents, stormwater runoff, cars, and fuel-burning power plants.

-, a stakeholder group comprised of agencies, organizations, and members of the public, to develop the Wyoming Nutrient Strategy.
-The strategy identifies priority items and next steps for addressing nutrient pollution through development of numeric nutrient criteria, reducing nutrients from point sources and nonpoint sources, and educating the public about nutrient pollution and its impacts.
+Since HCBs are a water quality issue and often caused by excess nutrients, the Department of Environmental Quality (DEQ) has partnered with the Wyoming Nutrient Work Group, a stakeholder group comprised of agencies, organizations, and members to the public, to develop the Wyoming Nutrient Strategy.
+The strategy identifies priority items and next steps for addressing nutrient pollution through development of water quality criteria for nutrients, reducing nutrients from point sources and nonpoint sources of pollution, and educating the public about nutrient pollution and its impacts.

-- Report problems when you find them.
-This will ensure that DEQ is aware of problem areas.
+- Report problems when you find them to the Department of Environmental Quality’s (DEQ’s) spill and complaint site.
+This will ensure that the Department of Environmental Quality (DEQ) is aware of problem areas.

 - Participate in the Wyoming Nutrient Work Group and help provide DEQ with input on how to most effectively address nutrient pollution.